NaveenTanuku/Topic-of-the-Day-2B/proposal.md

 A progressive web application application that display about the most happening topic that could be helpful for every student regardless of their educational background.
 This application shows a main highlighted topic on the main screeen in a way where students get to know all the information about that particular topic.

+### Schedule

+For every two weeks, a sprint is calculated.
+Each step will be completed in a single Sprint.

+### Scope of work

+Sprints are divided into 11 segments, with the start and completion dates as well as what we must do in each sprint is clearly stated.

 ## Sprints plan is designed in the two GDP semesters as follows:

 ### First Semester: